HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 <a hreflang="en" href="https://accessibility.civicactions.com/guide/tools#color">Open source tools</a>, like the <a hreflang="en" href="https://contrast.report/">newly released Contrast Report</a>, make it easier than ever to find and fix color contrast issues.
 They even suggest modifications when colors fail to meet required ratios.
 For additional guidance, you can consult expert resources, such as <a hreflang="en" href="https://www.dennisdeacon.com/web/accessibility/testing-methods-use-of-color/">Dennis Deacon's article on color contrast testing</a>.

-This year, text contrast pass rate improved by roughly 1% compared to 2024.
-But only 31% of mobile sites currently meet minimum color contrast requirements.
-Since mobile experiences depend heavily on clear visibility, this gap is a real problem for users accessing the web on their phones.

-Browsers and operating systems increasingly support light, dark, and high-contrast modes.
-Users have more control now.
-Most sites still don't respond to these preferences though.

 {{ figure_markup(
   image="sites-with-sufficient-color-contrast.png",
   caption="Sites with sufficient color contrast.",